-Did you know that you can enjoy your holiday to the full right up to the last day without having to clean the cottage at the end of your stay?
+Did you know that you can enjoy your holiday to the full right up to the last day without having to clean the holiday home at the end of your stay?
 You can book the final cleaning either in advance from Lomarengas (price from €45) or from the owner at your holiday location.

 If you book final cleaning or it's included in the price, you just need to wash the dishes, take the garbage out to the garbage bins and take empty bottles and beverage cans with you or collect them together for example in a plastic bag.
 If you have moved furniture, please put them in their original places.
 If you have rented bed linen, please leave them stacked on the top of the bed.
 Take the foodstuff you have brought with you or put them in a garbage bin.